cartheur-research/aiventure-joi/README.md

 	- If it scares you, it can be readily broken
 	- Robust enough to withstand fall impacts
 	- Replacement parts can be reprinted
-* Efficient motors for limbs, powerful motors for bipedal stabilization
+* Durable Robotis motors: Tailored for power and precision in the bipedal form, powerful bipedal stabilization

 	| Actuator |   Limbic  | Stall Torque (N.m) | Rated Torque (N.m) |
 	|:--------:|:---------:|:------------------:|:------------------:|